vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/043/01_A_dhenavaH.md

 title = "01"

 +++
 On mahó rāyé see comm. ad IV.31.11.
-Again the publ. tr. carelessly follows Geldner’s tr., which takes the two forms together, as if they were an adjective-noun syntagm despite the difference in case.
+Again the published translation carelessly follows Geldner’s tr., which takes the two forms together, as if they were an adjective-noun syntagm despite the difference in case.
 I would now take maháḥ adverbially with Oldenberg

 See further ad VI.1.2.